South Bangla Agriculture and Commerce Bank: History

-In August 2022, The Bangladesh Financial Intelligence Unit asked for the bank account information on Abdul Kadir Molla, chairman of South Bangla Agriculture and Commerce Bank Limited, over allegations that he had taken loans violation banking laws.
+In August 2022, the Bangladesh Financial Intelligence Unit asked for the bank account information on Abdul Kadir Molla, chairman of South Bangla Agriculture and Commerce Bank Limited, over allegations that he had taken loans violation banking laws.
 The South Bangla Agriculture and Commerce Bank Limited celebrated the 76th birthday of Prime Minister Sheikh Hasina.
 In November, the bank donated blankets to the relief fund of Prime Minister Sheikh Hasina.

 The bank has authorized capital of BDT 10 billion, while its paid-up capital is BDT 8.16 billion up to June 2022.
-Abdul Kadir Molla was re-elected chairman of South Bangla Agriculture and Commerce Bank Limited in September 2022.
-Mohammed Ayub was elected vice-chairman of the bank.
+Mr. Abu Zafar Mohammod Shofiuddin was elected chairman of South Bangla Agriculture and Commerce Bank Limited in August 2023.

 The Bank donated 10 million BDT to Ashrayan Project–2 of Prime Minister Sheikh Hasina.